dbashford/textract/README.md

 textract
 ========

-A node module that will extract text from (for now) documents of types: pdf, doc, docx.
-In some cases textract proxies to binaries that need to be installed.
-See Reqirements below.
+A text extraction node module.

+## Currently Extracts...

+* PDF
+* DOC
+* DOCX
+* `application/javascript`
+* All `text/*` mime-types.

 Does textract not extract from files of the type you need?
 Add an issue or submit a pull request.
-It's super easy to add an extractor for a new type.
+It's super easy to add an extractor for a new mime type.

 ## Install